RandyGaul/cute_framework/docs/graphics/cf_material.md

 uniforms are packed into a "uniform buffer", a contiguous chunk of memory on the GPU.
 We must specify which uniform buffer each uniform belongs to.

-A material can hold a large number of inputs, though there are hard-limits on how many inputs an individual shader can accept, especially to keep shaders as cross-platform compatible as possible.

-When using sokol-shdc (see [CF_MAKE_SOKOL_SHADER](/graphics/cf_make_sokol_shader.md)) it will naturally enforce these limits for you, such as:

-- Max number of uniform buffers for each shader stage (4)
-- Max number of uniforms in a uniform buffer (16)
-- Max number of vertex attributes (16)
-- Max number of textures for each shader stag (12)

 ## Related Pages

 [CF_Texture](/graphics/cf_texture.md)